The first few weeks of parenthood can feel quite overwhelming.

 She might be up and awake for much of the night with your party animal of a baby, but that doesn’t mean she has to make do with zero zzzs.

-Limit the number of visitors for the first month so you both have plenty of opportunity to catch up on sleep when you need to.
+Limit the number of visitors for the first month so you both have plenty of opportunities to catch up on sleep when you need to.

 Encourage her to sleep when the baby sleeps – even if it’s in the middle of the day.
 It’s only temporary; your baby will eventually get the hang of night and day.